AImageLab SRV

 SLURM Features

-The AImageLab-SRV cluster is a heterogeneous computing environment designed to accommodate a wide variety of computational workloads.
+AImageLab-SRV is a heterogeneous computing environment designed to accommodate a wide variety of computational workloads.
 Due to the diverse range of hardware available, it is essential for users to understand how to effectively utilize node features to maximize resource efficiency.
 This document outlines the available SLURM node features in the AImageLab-SRV cluster and provides guidance on how to properly request specific hardware configurations when submitting jobs.

 Node Features